restsharp/RestSharp/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.
 Post the working request here as well if you made it work using Postman, Swagger, or any other client.
+You can use https://requestbin.com/r to create a public request bin and share the link in the issue.

 **Stack trace**
 Copy the full stack trace here if you get an exception.